JavaZakariae/javascript-notes/README.md

 ## Primitive Values
 - number: One type for decimals and floats, `var n=3.14`.
-- string: "str1", 'str2', \`str3\`
+- string: `"str1"`, `'str2'`, \`str3\`
 - boolean: true or false
-- undefined: When we create a variable without assigning a value to it, its value will be undefined, the type also will be undefined.
+- undefined: When we create a variable without assigning a value to it, its value will be undefined, its type also will be undefined.
-- null: means an empty value, `var n=null`, the value of n will be null and the  type of n will be object.
+- null: means an empty value, `var n=null`, the value of n will be null and the type of `n` will be object.

 ## Complex Values
 There are two types in this category, arrays and objects.
-- array: `[1,'str1',true]`, arrays are `0` indexed, they can contains heterogenous types, objects type included as follows: `[1,'str1',true, {key1: 1.5}]` .
+- array: `[1,'str1',true]`, arrays are `0` indexed, they can contains heterogenous types, objects type included: `[1,'str1',true, {key1: 1.5}]` .
 - object: `{key1:"value1", key2: 1.5, key3: true}`

 ## NaN
-- Returned anytime a method expect a number input, and the caller pass a non number, the following expression will return NaN: `Math.sqrt('Mehdi the special one')`
+- Returned anytime a method expect a number input, and the caller pass a non number, the following expression will return `NaN`: `Math.sqrt('Mehdi the special one')`
 - `typeof NaN` will return number.
-- To check if a given value is of type NaN, we can use the function `isNaN(Math.sqrt('Mehdi the special one)`.
+- To check if a given value is of type NaN, we can use the function `isNaN(Math.sqrt('Mehdi the special one))`.

 ## Comparison Operators